Hysteresis loop area scaling exponents in DNA unzipping by a periodic force: A Langevin dynamics simulation study: Model

 The distance between the end monomers of the two strands is monitored as a function of time, $x(t)$, for various force amplitudes $G$ and frequency $\omega$.
 Due to the periodic nature of the applied force, the extension $x(\mathrm{g})$ as a function of force $\mathrm{g}$ can be obtained from the time series $x(t)$.
 This is then averaged over $1000$ cycles to obtain the average extension, $\langle x(\mathrm{g}) \rangle$.
-For longer chains (i.e., $N=64$ and 96), the computation is very costly in the lower frequency regime.
+For longer chains (i.e., $N=64$ and 96), the computation is very costly in the lower-frequency regime~\cite{computeCost}.
 However, it was observed that, in this regime, the averaging over even $100$ cycles is good enough to give a smooth $x(\mathrm{g})$ vs $\mathrm{g}$ loop.
-To be on a safer side, we have used $200$ cycles for averaging.
+To be on a safer side, we have used $200$ cycles for averaging after leaving the first 20 cycles for the system to reach the stationary state.
 For the force amplitude $G$ and the frequencies $\omega$ used in this work, the average extension, $\langle x(\mathrm{g}) \rangle$, for the forward and the backward paths is not the same and a hysteresis loop is observed.
 The area of the hysteresis loop, $A_{\mathrm{loop}}$, defined as

-depends upon the frequency $\omega$ and the amplitude $G$ of the periodic force and serves as a dynamical order parameter~\cite{chakrabarti_dynamic_1999}.
+depends on the frequency $\omega$ and the amplitude $G$ of the periodic force and serves as a dynamical order parameter~\cite{chakrabarti_dynamic_1999}.
 The area of the loop, $A_{\mathrm{loop}}$ is obtained numerically using the trapezoidal rule after dividing the interval $\mathrm{g} \in [0,G]$ into $10^5$ equally spaced intervals, and interpolating the value of $\langle x(\mathrm{g}) \rangle$ at the ends of these intervals using cubic splines of GNU Scientific Library~\cite{galassi_GSL_2009}.